HOW TO RESTRAIN YOUR DOG IN THE CAR

 All dog restraint systems for the car are not created equal, nor is there any official oversight of safety standards or testing of these and other dog products in the United States.
 But some are made better than others, and some systems seem to work better than others.

 The two best dog restraint systems—the dog car harness (seat belt) and the dog crate—continually vie for the top spot in safety and effectiveness.
-The car barrier is better than nothing at all, but only serves to separate a dog from the car’s passenger compartment; it does not actually restrain the dog.
+The car barrier is better than nothing at all, but serves only to separate a dog from the car’s passenger compartment; it does not actually restrain the dog.

 Whichever system you choose for your dog, never place him in the front seat of your car.
-The best place is the car’s back seat or cargo area of your SUV, keeping in mind this the crumple zone in many vehicles.
+The best place is the car’s back seat or cargo area of your SUV, keeping in mind this is the crumple zone in many vehicles.

 I. The Dog Harness